Home » RECIPES » DRINKS » State Fair Lemonade

 How To Make State Fair Lemonade At Home

-Note: If your lemonade is not sweet enough add more sugar.
-If it is too sweet, add more water or lemon juice.
+ELIZABETH’S TIP: If your lemonade is not sweet enough you can add more sugar.
+Or if it is too sweet, just add more water or lemon juice.

 Do I have to keep the lemon peels in my lemonade?